National Museum of Damascus: Location

-The National Museum of Damascus lies in the west of the city, between the Damascus University and the Sulaymaniyya Takiyya, in the Shukri al-Quwatli street.
+The National Museum of Damascus lies in the west of the city, between the Damascus University and the Sulaymaniyya Takiyya, in Shukri al-Quwatli street.

 History

 The first museum was founded in 1919 under the supervision of the Syrian Ministry of Education at Al-Adiliyah Madrasa and housed a smaller collection until this was moved to its current location.
 The current building was built in 1936 next to Sulaymaniyya Takiyya.
-On the facade, it presents the front walls of the Umayyad palace of Qasr al-Hayr al-Gharbi, which was removed from its location in the Syrian desert.
+On the facade, it presents the front walls of the Umayyad palace of Qasr al-Hayr al-Gharbi, which was removed from its location in the Syrian Desert.

 The discovery of Qasr al-Hayr al-Gharbi adding new attention to the collection of the Islamic period, the Directorate of Antiquities decided to incorporate the fragments of the palace into the museum.
 The front façade of the palace was transported to Damascus, before being carefully reconstructed as the National Museum's main entrance.
 The process took several years and the official opening was celebrated in 1950.
 By time, new halls and wings were added to the museum as its collection grew.
 In 1953, a three-storey wing was added to display more exhibits of the Islamic period, as well as contemporary Syrian art.

 In 1963, a new lecture hall and a library were added.
 This lecture hall was furnished as a 19th-century Ottoman-era Damascene reception hall, lavishly decorated and ornamented, as most Damascene palaces of that time.
 Later additions were made in 1974 to house exhibits from the Paleolithic period.
 The most recent addition took place in 2004, when the temporary exhibition wing was reworked to display Neolithic antiquities.